 Download a template here.

--Include the manifesto or a SheDecides badge on your website.
+- Host the manifesto or a SheDecides badge on your website or social media profiles.

 Download the graphics here.